donovanh/donovanh.github.com/_posts/2017-09-01-pushup-challenge.markdown

 ## Visible changes

 People have been asking if there have been any visible changes.
-I'm please to report that yes, I definitely see some improvement to my shoulders, chest and the backs of my upper arms.
+I'm pleased to report that yes, I definitely see some improvement to my shoulders, chest and the backs of my upper arms.

 ![Shoulder and chest improvement](/images/posts/exercise/chest.jpg)